ConvertKit/convertkit-wordpress/TESTING.md

 error check for every test.

 Further Acceptance Test Helpers that are provided include:
+- `maybeCloseGutenbergWelcomeModal($I)`: Closes the Gutenberg welcome modal when adding a Page or Post.
-- `activateConvertKitPlugin()`: Logs in to WordPress as the `admin` user, and activates the ConvertKit Plugin.
+- `activateConvertKitPlugin($I)`: Logs in to WordPress as the `admin` user, and activates the ConvertKit Plugin.
+- `deactivateConvertKitPlugin($I)`: Logs in to WordPress as the `admin` user, and deactivates the ConvertKit Plugin.
+- `activateThirdPartyPlugin($I, $name)`: Logs in to WordPress as the `admin` user, and activates the given third party Plugin by its slug.
+- `deactivateThirdPartyPlugin($I, $name)`: Logs in to WordPress as the `admin` user, and deactivates the given third party Plugin by its slug.
-- `setupConvertKitPlugin()`: Enters the ConvertKit API Key and Secret in the Plugin's Settings screen, saving it.
+- `setupConvertKitPlugin($I)`: Enters the ConvertKit API Key and Secret in the Plugin's Settings screen, saving it.
-- `loadConvertKitSettingsGeneralScreen()`: Loads the Plugin's Settings screen at Settings > ConvertKit > General.
-- `loadConvertKitSettingsToolsScreen()`: Loads the Plugin's Tools screen at Settings > ConvertKit > Tools.

-The above helpers automatically check for PHP and Xdebug errors.
+Other helpers most likely exist; refer to the [Acceptance.php](https://github.com/ConvertKit/convertkit-wordpress/blob/master/tests/_support/Helper/Acceptance.php) helper file for all available functions.

 ## Writing Helpers